The Catalina 25 is the Popup Camper of Sailboats

 I sailed a Catalina 25 in the San Diego bay for a few hours and I liked this little sailboat.
 She was fairly agile in the bay and although it did not have a Knotmeter gauge, she moves fairly swiftly for a 25 ft sailboat.

 The Catalina 25 was built by Catalina Yachts from 1978 to 1994.
 Now out of production, it was the most popular sailboat in this size range ever built in the US, with a total of 5866 built.

 This small recreational keelboat is built predominantly of fiberglass with wood trimming.
 Designed as a masthead sloop rig with a transom-hung rudder and came in two keel variants, fixed fin keel or optional centerboard.

-The centreboard version has a draft of 5.00 ft with the centreboard extended and 2.00 ft with it retracted into the stub keel, making it ideal for transportation on a trailer.
+The centerboard version has a draft of 5.00 ft with the centerboard extended and 2.00 ft with it retracted into the stub keel, making it ideal for transportation on a trailer.
 There was also a tall rig version, which I sailed, with a mast about 2.00 ft higher than the standard version.

 Designed as a day sailor, the internal accommodations came in two versions, one with a “traditional” double bench sofa and the other a “dinette” table arrangement.
 A few had a forward “V” berth and a double berth under the cockpit.

 The Catalina 25 needs to be fitted with a small outboard motor, 7 hp minimum, for docking and maneuvering, although I have seen the Catalina 25 with a 4 hp outboard before.

 All in all, this little sailboat is great for a few people to get away for the weekend.